Jon Berti Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 24th in the league with a collective 8.2 strikeouts per nine innings.
+- The Cardinals pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Cardinals' 4.51 team ERA ranks 23rd across all league pitching staffs.
+- The Cardinals' 4.48 team ERA ranks 21st across all MLB pitching staffs.

-- Cardinals pitchers combine to give up 92 home runs (one per game), the least in the league.
+- Cardinals pitchers combine to give up 92 home runs (one per game), the first-fewest in the league.

+- Hudson makes his first start of the season for the Cardinals.

+- The 28-year-old right-hander has four appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.